Analysis | Yes, Clinton also had a big lead in 2016 — but this isn’t 2016

 Now we get to the giant asterisk that’s been floating over 2020 polling like the Goodyear blimp: national polls don’t matter in a contest decided in state-to-state fights.
 And that’s obviously true, as both Clinton and Trump would be happy to inform you.

 Trump’s position in state polling is better than his national position, even relative to 2016.
-Biden still leads in nearly every swing state, as we’ve written, but his leads might be subject to polling error which could mean narrower victories than expected or repeat Trump victories.
+Biden still leads in nearly every swing state, as we’ve written, but his leads might be subject to polling error, which could mean narrower victories than expected or repeat Trump victories.

 Last month, we created this interactive, using current averages to compare state and national polling this year with years past.
 Explore.
 (On the interactive below, the arrows at right show the actual final vote margin.)